-Objective: The CHRISTUS Health Research Compliance Program is committed to advancing the highest standards of ethics, integrity and honesty, and to compliance with all applicable laws, regulations and policies governing research, privacy and conflict of interest.
-The Program strives to promote best practices and ethical behavior and to deter activity contrary to these standards by (a) anticipating risk, and (b) encouraging strong stewardship and management accountability at all levels, in collaboration with institutional colleagues responsible for compliance implementation.
+The CHRISTUS Health Research Compliance Program is committed to advancing the highest standards of ethics, integrity, and honesty.
+We comply with all applicable laws, regulations, and policies governing research, privacy, and conflict of interest.
+The Program strives to promote best practices and ethical behavior and to deter activity contrary to these standards by (a) anticipating risk, and (b) encouraging strong stewardship and management accountability at all levels.
+Our team collaborates with institutional colleagues responsible for compliance implementation.

 Auditing & Monitoring